 You can taste the traditional cuisine, drinks, pastries, etc at Restaurant Budaya.
 Set meals are served here in the most authentic style.

-don’t forget to pick a souvenir for yourself and your loved ones from the handcrafted shop just beside the restaurant.
-You can get many traditional Headgears, beads, etc that can act as practical gear for outings or just a souvenir collection that can be used at functions!
+Don’t forget to pick a souvenir for yourself and your loved ones from the handcrafted shop just beside the restaurant.
+You can get many traditional headgears, beads, etc that can act as practical gear for outings or just a souvenir collection that can be used at functions!

 17. Sibu Central Market

 It is said that if you want to explore any culture in its truest form, you should explore its marketplaces.
 Sibu Central market is the largest indoor market in Sarawak.
 The best part is, it’s free! it opens early in the morning by 6 am and closes by 11 pm at the night.
 You can explore the market in the meantime.
-Make sure you carry enough water with you if you are in Sibu Town and want to dedicate a few hours to visit this market.
+Make sure you carry enough water with you if you are in Sibu Town and want to dedicate a few hours to visiting this market.